Hibby/packetradio-guide/docs/beginners-guide.md

 You'll need a Radio, and a computer with a cable to connect them together.
 Sometimes these are easy to buy online, and the moreadventurous can make them.
 If you've done [FT-8](https://en.wikipedia.org/wiki/FT8) or another datamode, you might already have this cable.

+Learn more about some Radio equipment [here](equipment/index.md).

 ### Modem

 You'll need a modem of some variety.
 For more advanced users this of often a piece of hardware such as a [NinoTNC](modems/ninotnc.md), but as a beginner you're better suited to a piece of software such as [QtSoundModem](modems/qtsm.md).
 As the software costs nothing and takes no time to be delivered, it's quicker to get started with!

+Learn more about modems [here](modems/index.md)

 ### Client Software

 You'll need a client of some form to be able to connect to the network.
-I would recommend [QtTermTCP](clients/qttcp.md) to start with.
+I would recommend [QtTermTCP](clients/qtttcp.md) to start with.
 Again, it's free and it works with QtSoundModem, a NinoTNC and other hardware & software offerings too.

 ### Addresses